Žan Majer: Club career

 On 26 June 2017, Majer signed a three-year contract with one-year extension option with the Russian Premier League club Rostov.
 On 1 February 2019, Majer was released from his Rostov contract by mutual consent.

 On 20 February 2019, he joined the Serie B team Lecce on a six-month deal.
 He made his Serie B debut on 23 February against Cittadella.

 On 31 July 2022, Majer signed a multi-year contract with Reggina.

+On 1 September 2023, Majer joined Cremonese on a two-year contract.

+On 8 July 2025, Majer moved to Mantova on a two-season contract.

+International career

+Majer made two appearances for Slovenia, in 2018 against Montenegro and in 2019 against Latvia.